Canada Student Visa 2026: Requirements, Process, Fees

 Canada Student Visa Eligibility Requirements

-Just like getting a study permit is mandatory to study in Canada, it is important to fulfill the Canada Student Visa Requirements announced by the official authorities.
+Just like getting a study permit is mandatory to study in Canada.
+It is important to fulfill the Canada Student Visa Requirements announced by the official authorities.
 No student will get a Canada study permit without fulfilling the required eligibility criteria.
 Below, we have mentioned point-wise Canada Student Visa requirements:

 • You have been accepted by a designated learning institute (DLI).

-• You need to prove that you have enough money to cover your living and studying expenses in the form of GIC.
+• You need to prove that you have enough money to cover your living and studying expenses in the form of a GIC.

 • Aspirants need to produce a police verification certificate if requested by Immigration officers.
 However, it is not mandatory.

-• You need to go through a medical check up and produce a medical certificate that certifies that you are in good health.
+• You need to go through a medical check-up and produce a medical certificate that certifies that you are in good health.

-• Also at the time of the Canada Student Visa interview, you need to convince the visa officer that you will leave Canada once you complete your studies.
+• Also, at the time of the Canada Student Visa interview, you need to convince the visa officer that you will leave Canada once you complete your studies.

 Score Predictor